-Each aspect of your plan naturally works itself into the next, starting with the team’s high-level goals, then taking into consideration market factors, and finally looking at who you know, and how to find more prospects to help hit your sales goals.
+Each aspect of your plan naturally works itself into the next, starting with the team’s high-level sales targets, then taking into consideration market factors, and finally looking at who you know, and how to find more prospects to help hit your sales goals.

-Most sales manager job postings today clearly highlight just how much you’ll often have to hop on the phone, show up for presentations, dive into partnership development and otherwise be involved in the sales process with key accounts from start to finish.
+Most sales manager job postings today clearly highlight just how much you’ll have to hop on the phone, show up for presentations, dive into partnership development, and otherwise be involved in the sales process and problem-solving with key accounts from start to finish.

-Therefore, strong interpersonal and communication skills are key.
+Therefore, strong interpersonal and communication skills are essential.
 Though that doesn’t mean we’re all very good at these skills.

-Often, the more skilled you are as a salesperson, the more difficult it can be to put yourself back in the beginner’s mindset—making it more difficult to effectively communicate with reps who aren’t quite on your level yet.
+Often, the more skilled you are as a salesperson, the more difficult it can be to put yourself back in the beginner’s mindset. making it more difficult to effectively communicate with reps who aren’t quite on your level yet.
+Known in academia as the curse of knowledge, this cognitive bias can make it more difficult to effectively communicate with reps who aren’t quite on your level yet.

 If this kind of communication isn’t a strong suit of yours, fear not.
 You can start flexing that muscle today by purposefully going out of your way to over-communicate (within reason) with your fellow co-workers.

-When mentoring a rep that’s going through some challenges, make it a point not to assume they have the same base of knowledge and experience you have.
-Start further back than you normally would, verbally express what’s going on inside of your head, explain the logic and reasoning behind the troubleshooting steps you take.
+When mentoring a rep going through challenges, make it a point not to assume they have the same base of knowledge and experience you have.
+Start further back than you normally would, verbally express what’s happening inside your head, and explain the logic and reasoning behind the troubleshooting steps you take.

 Once you become a sales manager, there will be a lot of demands on your time throughout the day.
 That means you can’t always fly by the seat of your pants, accepting every meeting request that comes your way, right there on the spot.